Controversies surrounding Yasukuni Shrine: November 2015 bombing

 On November 23, 2015, at around 10 am, a restroom near the shrine's southern entrance was damaged by a bomb explosion.
 Chon Chang-han, a South Korean man, was arrested on December 9.

-Ai Kayano comments and backlash
+May 2024 defacing

+On May 31, 2024, Dong Guangming, a Chinese netizen identified as "Tietou" (鐵頭) on social media, posted a video of urinating and spray painting "toilet" at Yasukuni Shrine.
+Dong described his motivation was the Japanese government's permission to "discharge nuclear wastewater".
+Police have arrested Jiang Zhuojun, one of Dong's collaborators, while Dong and Hsu Lai-Yu, the other collaborator, fled to China.
+Jiang pleaded guilty in the trial and sentenced eight months in prison.

+Visits by media figures

-On 11 February 2021, Japanese voice actress Ai Kayano claimed that she had taken a trip to visit Yasukuni Shrine, and commented "it makes for a pleasant mood," which upset many citizens of nations that Japan had victimized during its imperialistic era.
-A few months after her comment, amid significant pressure from Chinese fans, some Chinese video games such as Azur Lane and Arknights had removed her voice work from their games in the CN server.
+On January 7, 2019, the official Twitter account for Creatures, one of the co-owners of the Pokémon franchise, posted an image depicting multiple employees visiting Yasukuni Shrine.
+The tweet was deleted shortly after due to backlash from Chinese and South Korean Twitter users, which included calls for a boycott.
+On 11 February 2021, Japanese voice actress Ai Kayano claimed that she had taken a trip to visit Yasukuni Shrine, located near her workplace, which upset many citizens of nations that Japan had victimized during its imperialistic era.
+She apologized afterwards, saying that she was unaware of the controversy on the enshrinement of war criminals in the shrine.
+A few months after her visit, amid significant pressure from Chinese fans, some Chinese video games such as Azur Lane and Arknights had removed her voice work from their games in the Chinese server.